 If you are breastfeeding, feed your baby as often as they need during hot weather.
 This may be more often than usual.
 Have plenty of fluids yourself, including a cool drink at every feed.
 The Australian Breastfeeding Association has more information about breastfeeding and keeping baby cool in the heat.

+Babies who are more than six months old can be offered small amounts of cooled boiled water, after or between feeds.
 Give young children regular drinks during the day.
 Water is best.
 Aim for children to drink about 1 to1.5 L (1 to 6 glasses) per day.

 Dehydration in children